 Tompkins Square Park Arts Festival, East Village NYC 1986 Performer — Ichiro Kishimoto

-Remsen Wolff was an American photographer and poet. a.k.a.
+Remsen Wolff was an American photographer, poet and social activist. a.k.a.
 Viv(ienne) Blum, Rem Wolff, Aram Wolff, Mr. Ridiculous, Die R.

 Remsen Newbold Wolff (New York, April 6th 1940 - New York, August 18th 1998) was born the only son of Dr. Harold Wolff (neurologist/psychiatrist) and Isabel Bishop (painter American realist).
 Big shots, both of them.
 Remsen was a drifter and a loner, although he started taking pictures at age 10 and continued so throughout his turbulent life, it did not bring him fame.
 He attended Phillips Exeter and Harvard, BA Art History 1963.
 He married, got two daughters, converted to the Jewish religion and got divorced.
 He travelled extensively in the US and Europe photographing men and women alone in public places: ‘Solo Appearances’.